vbozadzhieva/nft-card-component/README.md

 ## 🛠️ Technologies Used
 - HTML5 – Semantic structure
 - CSS3 – Custom styling with hover effects and responsive design

+## 🏆 Challenge from Frontend Mentor
+This project was built following a Frontend Mentor design challenge, helping to practice layout techniques and styling.